foofork/orchflow/README.md

 **Features:**
 - Clean trait-based interface for terminal multiplexers
-- Full tmux integration with session and pane management
+- **Production**: Full tmux integration with session and pane management
-- Mock backend for testing and development
+- **Testing**: Mock backend with configurable behavior for testing and development
 - Factory pattern for automatic backend selection
 - Comprehensive error handling